ssenmosip/mosip-temp-documentation/Pre-Registration-APIs.md

 1. Need to seperate response and error resonse
 2. Need to add id,ver and timestamp in response body
-3. Need to remove user ids from the request body
+3. Need to remove user ids from the request body **Note**: id,ver and reqTime are optional field and not consumed by pre registration unless defined.
+Though we need to pass these as part of the request, it should not be tested.
 ***
 # 2.7.1 Demographic Service APIs
 This service details used by Pre-Registration portal to create the demographic form by providing his/her basic demographic details.